 For those who prefer to stay on dry land then how about horse riding in Cyprus?
 Get fantastic views from your saddle as you ride alongside the olive groves or make like Black Beauty and head to the beach and gallop along the sand.

-If you’ve already been inspired by the winter Olympics, why not plan ahead and book in a skiing holiday for later this year.
+Alternatively, why not plan ahead and book in a skiing holiday for later this year.
 Whether it’s Innsbruck in Austria, Grenoble in France, or Friedrichshafen in Germany, the ski season usually begins at the end of October so it will give you something to look forward to when the summer’s over.

 Fancy something out of the ordinary?